bluesillybeard/ZRender/readme.md

 - modifying loaded assets
 - At this point in the plan, VRender should have a similar set of features as VRender.
 -

+Other things that should be done:
+- Window event management
+- make sure everything is consistent (Zig style guidelines, except variables and such use "camelCase" because pascal_case is super annoying to type in my opinion.)
+- If people complain, switch everything to use the actual zig style guidelines instead of my modified version
+- use "grep -rnI TODO" to find todos and complete them